biopython/biopython.github.io/wiki/Reading_large_PDB_files.md

 `Some atoms or residues will be missing in the data structure.`

-The problem is simply that these files can be large with hundreds of thousand of atoms and residues (for instance, each water molecule is a separate residue) and the PDB format has not enough space in the appropriate columns of the [ATOM](http://www.wwpdb.org/documentation/format32/sect9.html#ATOM) or
+The problem is simply that these files can be large with hundreds of thousands of atoms and residues (for instance, each water molecule is a separate residue) and the PDB format has not enough space in the appropriate columns of the [ATOM](http://www.wwpdb.org/documentation/format32/sect9.html#ATOM) or